rclone/rclone/docs/content/docs.md

 See `man syslog` for a list of possible facilities.
 The default facility is `DAEMON`.

+### --tpslimit float ###

+Limit HTTP transactions per second to this.
+Default is 0 which is used to mean unlimited transactions per second.

+For example to limit rclone to 10 HTTP transactions per second use `--tpslimit 10`, or to 1 transaction every 2 seconds use `--tpslimit 0.5`.

+Use this when the number of transactions per second from rclone is causing a problem with the cloud storage provider (eg getting you banned or rate limited).

+This can be very useful for `rclone mount` to control the behaviour of applications using it.

+See also `--tpslimit-burst`.

+### --tpslimit-burst int ###

+Max burst of transactions for `--tpslimit`. (default 1)

+Normally `--tpslimit` will do exactly the number of transaction per second specified.
+However if you supply `--tps-burst` then rclone can save up some transactions from when it was idle giving a burst of up to the parameter supplied.

+For example if you provide `--tpslimit-burst 10` then if rclone has been idle for more than 10*`--tpslimit` then it can do 10 transactions very quickly before they are limited again.

+This may be used to increase performance of `--tpslimit` without changing the long term average number of transactions per second.

 ### --track-renames ###

 By default, rclone doesn't keep track of renamed files, so if you